socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 TODO: verify number of and encoding of input channels on NP-5, NP-8FX

-In any case, the behaviour of the ducker very much depends on the last `audio routing` command for the source of the signal to duck the USB playback for.
+In any case, the behavior of the ducker very much depends on the last `audio routing` command for the source of the signal to duck the USB playback for.